When can I Apply?

 Call the Municipal ID Office at 732-745-5108 x29 to make an appointment.

-Due to the COVID-19 situation, walk-ins are not allowed at this time.
+Due to the ongoing coronavirus situation, walk-ins are not allowed at this time.

 Masks must be worn over the mouth and nose during the appointment.

 Only the person with the appointment will be allowed in the building at the time of the appointment.